 Before submission checklist (requirements)

-- Each of the data files has at least 10 entries!
+- Each data file has at least 10 entries.

 - The data is read into structures (and substructures).
 You can add additional fields to the structure and create additional structures if it makes sense to do so.

 - There’s basic error handling.
 When you are exiting the program due to an error, state the reason why!

 - The code is divided between meaningful functions (at least 2 besides main).

 If you’ve written a snippet of code with the same purpose twice, you should think about creating a function for that as well.

 - Data must be passed to the functions using parameters only.
 You are not allowed to use global variables!

 - Function prototypes before main, their contents after main.

 - The code is properly indented, whitespace and newlines are used where needed

 - Naming of your variables, functions, macros etc is self-explanatory and consistent